 If your car is damaged by a borrower

-- If your car is damaged during a borrower's booking, they are liable for the cost of repair, not you.
+- If your car is damaged during a borrower's booking, it’s covered by our insurance and they are liable for the cost of repair, not you.

 - We will organise the repairs, manage the claim with the insurer and get your car back on the road as soon as possible.

 - If you have a preferred repairer we can use yours, provided they can give a reasonable quote.
 Otherwise, we have our own specialist repairers.

 - We'll pay you $25 a day while it is in for repairs, for up to 28 days (provided that our chosen repairers are doing the work).

 Make sure that you check your car regularly and report any damage.
 See Checking your car after bookings and reporting damage